Roman Dacia: Economy

+Dacia required great expense for its military garrisons but the mineral deposits in Transylvania must have enhanced Dacia's economic importance to Rome and the most valuable resource was gold.
+Alburnus Maior was founded by the Romans during the reign of Trajan as a mining town, with Illyrian colonists from South Dalmatia.
+New information surfaced in the form of wax-coated wooden writing tablets, several of which were discovered at Verespatak from 1786 and which bear a variety of commercial texts, contracts, and accounts dating to 131–167.
+The earliest reference to the town is on a wax tablet dated 6 February 131.
+Over time the mines began to see diminishing returns as the local gold reserves were exploited.
+Evidence points to the closure of the gold mines around the year 215 AD.

 With the Roman army ensuring the maintenance of the Pax Romana, Roman Dacia prospered until the Crisis of the Third Century.
 Dacia evolved from a simple rural society and economy to one of material advancement comparable to other Roman provinces.
 There were more coins in circulation in Roman Dacia than in the adjacent provinces.

 The region's natural resources generated considerable wealth for the empire, becoming one of the major producers of grain, particularly wheat.
 Linking into Rome's monetary economy, bronze Roman coinage was eventually produced in Ulpia Traiana Sarmizegetusa by about 250 AD (previously Dacia seems to have been supplied with coins from central mints).
 The establishment of Roman roads throughout the province facilitated economic growth.

-Local gold mines provided another incentive for Dacia's incorporation into the empire.
-Dalmatian miners were brought in to operate the gold mines in the Bihor Mountains, adding to the imperial coffers.
-At Alburnus Maior, the gold mines flourished between 131 and 167 AD, but over time they began to see diminishing returns as the local gold reserves were exploited.
-Evidence points to the closure of the gold mines around the year 215 AD.

-Dacia also possessed salt, iron, silver, and copper mines dating back to the period of the Dacian kings.
+Dacia also possessed salt, iron, silver, and copper mines dating to the period of the Dacian kings.
 The region also held large quantities of building-stone materials, including schist, sandstone, andesite, limestone, and marble.

 Towns became key centres of manufacturing.
 Bronze casting foundries existed at Porolissum, Romula, and Dierna; there was a brooch workshop located in Napoca, while weapon smithies have been identified in Apulum.
 Glass manufacturing factories have been uncovered in Ulpia Traiana Sarmizegetusa and Tibiscum.
 Villages and rural settlements continued to specialise in craftwork, including pottery, and sites such as Micăsasa could possess 26 kilns and hundreds of moulds for the manufacture of local terra sigillata.

+The Romans used stibnite to decolourize glass, the production of which ended after they lost control of its Dacian mines.